Melangkah Di Atas Awan: Development

 Starvision officially greenlit the series in January 1997.
 The series was developed by Wijaya, who had previously directed Balada Dangdut for TPI.

 Wijaya cited works like Baturraden, Cinderella and Inem Pelayan Seksi as particular influences when he enjoyed leaning into the romantic fantasy as a storytelling genre.
 The title itself a reference to the 1995 American film, A Walk in the Clouds.

 Casting

 The series and its primary cast were announced in January 1997; Slamet Rahardjo and Adipura would be portraying as the supporting characters of Sastro and Asrul respectively.
-Originally, actress Bella Saphira was cast in the series, portraying Jaya's girlfriend.
+Originally, actress Bella Saphira was also cast in the series.
 Rahardjo states that he was a fan of the director and was cast in the series, because Wijaya directed it.

 This series was dedicated to actor Ryan Hidayat, who died because of typhus seven months before the release.

 Theme song

-The main title theme for the series, "Melangkah Di Atas Awan", was primarily composed and arranged by Dwiki Darmawan and the lyrics were penned by Eddy D. Iskandar and Putu Wijaya.
-Distinctively from the series, Ronny Sianturi sang the song as Indra.
+The main title theme for the series, "Melangkah Di Atas Awan", was composed and arranged by Dwiki Darmawan with lyrics written by Eddy D. Iskandar and Putu Wijaya, and performed by Ronny Sianturi.
 The theme song received generally positive reviews and peaked at number 5 in Aneka Top 13 Indonesian Hits, dated to 15 November 1997.